jazzband/django-configurations/docs/patterns.rst

 But this will still activate sentry even when you're running a Dev configuration.
 What you should do, is put this in the ``post_setup`` function.
-That way sentry and/or the heroku helper, will only ever run when Prod is the selected configuration::
+That way sentry will only ever run when Prod is the selected configuration::

     class Prod(Base):